shajra/haskell-hls-nix/doc/direnv.md

 See the [official documentation for Lorelei](https://github.com/shajra/direnv-nix-lorelei) for more details on this configuration file.

-This project provides two example projects, [one that builds with Stack](../examples/example-stack) and [another that builds with Cabal](../examples/example-cabal).
+This project provides two example projects, [one that builds with Stack](../examples/example-stack) and another that builds with Cabal]].
 These projects both have `.envrc` files.
 You need to go into these directories and run `direnv allow`, and then if you have performed all the necessary steps discussed in this document, you should be able to load these projects in the editor of your choice to experience HLS.

 # Testing a project<a id="sec-6"></a>